ShauryaK0303/Talent_Scout_Assistant/README.md

 ## License

-This project is licensed under the  License - see the LICENSE file for details.
+This project is licensed under the ISC License - see the LICENSE file for details.